 Next up are the New York Rangers at home, who are 7-3-0 in their last ten games.
 Columbus currently have a three point cushion over them and their fellow Metropolitan Division playoff spot holders, the Pittsburgh Penguins, but that looks set to drop to one as the Rangers are red-hot and the Blue Jackets may still be suffering from somewhat of a hangover from their streak being broken.
 Having said that, the Blue Jackets did defeat the Rangers at the Nationwide Arena just a few games prior to the start of their big win streak.

 After the Rangers game on Saturday night, they face the Philadelphia Flyers on Sunday, who have not been going strong lately.
-With a 3-5-2 last ten record and an unfavourable 8-9-2 run on the road, the Blue Jackets will certainly be looking to get back on track against the Flyers, despite being tired.
+With a 3-5-2 last ten record and an unfavorable 8-9-2 run on the road, the Blue Jackets will certainly be looking to get back on track against the Flyers, despite being tired.

 Who stood out for you during the Blue Jackets’ 16-game win streak?
 Let us know in the comments section below.